 Again, scheduling an adult ADD assessment is the best way to make sure you do or do not have any cognitive disorder.
 ADD testing can help you better understand your diagnoses (or lack thereof) and the next steps you should take.

-If you want to learn more about adult ADD assessments or schedule dyslexia testing or any other form of neuropsychological testing, contact the Center for Cognitive Assessment right away.
+If you want to learn more about adult ADD assessments or schedule dyslexia testing or any other form of neuropsychological testing, contact the Cognitive Assessment Group right away.